TIBCOSoftware/bw-tooling/bw5toCE/docs/portability-analysis.md

 **Remediation:**
 - If single-instance scope is acceptable, set `replicaCount: 1` — no changes needed
-- For cross-instance scenarios, migrate to a DB-persisted Shared Variable (JDBC)
+- For cross-instance scenarios, switch to a DB-persisted Shared Variable (JDBC)

 ---

 #### Module Shared Variable — Non-DB Persistence
 **Trigger:** A `.moduleSharedVariable` shared resource file has `persistence` not set to `database` or `jdbc`.

 **Why it warns:** Module Shared Variable with non-database persistence detected.
 File-based storage requires a PersistentVolumeClaim (PVC) and volume mount.
-For cross-instance sharing, migrating to JDBC-based persistence is recommended to ensure consistency across replicas.
+For cross-instance sharing, switching to JDBC-based persistence is recommended to ensure consistency across replicas.

 **Remediation:** Configure JDBC persistence in the shared variable resource definition, or add a PVC and volume mount if file-based storage must be retained.